 We prefer you submit individual-level data because they can be used beyond the few analyses that are described in the analysis plan.

 Results summary statistics

 Information on how to upload results summary statistics are given in the analysis plan in the section “Results upload instructions”

 If you are not from US:

 If you are from the US:

-On the result page, we make available the meta-analysis summary statistics for the combined studies with and without UK Biobank.
+On the result page, we make available the meta-analysis summary statistics for the combined studies.
+We also make available leave-one-out analysis.
 However, to access the study-specific summary statistics you will need to get in contact with each study PI separately.

 The EGA is working with the ELIXIR network to establish the EGA Federation network to enable data to be deposited within national jurisdictions.
 We expect to launch the first nodes in mid-late 2020.
 In the meantime, we suggest you contact your country's ELIXIR head of node to find out about the current status for your country.

 Both EGA and AnVIL recommend using open standards and formats that are maintained by the Global Alliance for Genomics and Health (GA4GH), published in the GA4GH Genomic Data Toolkit.
 For genome sequencing data this includes FASTQ, BAM, CRAM, and VCF.
 All array-based technologies are accepted, which may include the raw data, intensity and analysis files, and there are no restrictions on data formats accepted.